AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/index.md

 ---

 In this section, we explore the [Sol Cerberus JavaScript library], a powerful tool that facilitates the interaction with the [Sol Cerberus on-chain program].
-The library provides functions that allow you to manage your Sol Cerberus APP, including:
+The library provides functions that allow you to manage your Sol Cerberus app, including:

-- Creating a Sol Cerberus APP
+- Creating a Sol Cerberus app
-- Updating a Sol Cerberus APP
+- Updating a Sol Cerberus app
-- Deleting a Sol Cerberus APP
+- Deleting a Sol Cerberus app

 Additionally, it enables efficient role and permission management.
 You'll learn how to: